kiranbayram/albert/README.md

-#### Albert is a script to assist you do simple changes to multiple repos efficiently
+#### Albert is a collection of commands to make it easier to work with several repos

 ### Setup
 - Installs necessary tools and sets up github team id which is needed for all operations.